 During and After Broadcast

-A Commissioning Editor or a Deputy Commissioning Editor must be present at all live broadcasts, or in exceptional circumstances, must view the programme as it is broadcast and be available on a designated telephone link to the producer, the Channel 4 duty lawyer and Presentation.
+A Commissioning Editor or a Deputy Commissioning Editor must be present at all live broadcasts, or in exceptional circumstances, must view the programme as it is broadcast and be available on a designated telephone link to the producer, programme lawyer or Channel 4 duty lawyer and Presentation.
 The only exception to these requirements is the coverage of live sports events and premium-rate telephony quiz programming.

 The Commissioning Editor must ensure there is effective communication between the producer, the lawyer, the Commissioning Editor and the studio floor to deal with any problem.
 If the presenter will not be wearing an earpiece, another system must be set up.

-If a serious incident arises during a live broadcast, e.g. the "f" word is broadcast before the watershed, the Commissioning Editor must as soon as reasonably possible, and within 24 hours, debrief the programme makers and write up a full report of the incident for their Editorial Head, the Chief Creative Officer and the lawyer advising on the programme.
+If a serious incident arises during a live broadcast, the Commissioning Editor must as soon as reasonably possible, refer up to their Editorial Head (or, if unavailable the Channel 4 Duty Executive) and programme/duty lawyer (or, unavailable the Controller of Legal and Compliance) to discuss the options.
+Following the broadcast, the Commissioning Editor should debrief the programme makers and, if necessary, write up a full report of the incident for their Editorial Head and the Director of Programmes and the programme lawyer.

 Each incident will be different so hard and fast rules would not be practical, but these procedures should be followed unless circumstances clearly indicate they are inappropriate:

 On the advice of the programme lawyer, any potential libel problem should be dealt with immediately.
 This may include a statement distancing the programme and Channel 4 from a libellous remark and apologising if necessary.
 The presenters must not make any further reference to the libellous remark in the programme.